 Dexmethylphenidate hydrochloride tablets may not be right for you or your child.
 Before starting Dexmethylphenidate hydrochloride tablets tell your or your child’s doctor about all health conditions (or a family history of) including:

-Tell your doctor about all of the medicines that you or your child take including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all of the medicines that you or your child takes including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Dexmethylphenidate hydrochloride tablets and some medicines may interact with each other and cause serious side effects.
 Sometimes the doses of other medicines will need to be adjusted while taking Dexmethylphenidate hydrochloride tablets.